Flat vs Angled Keyboards – What Are The Pros & Cons?

 • More stable due to higher weight

-• The inclination angle could be adjustable
+• The inclination angle can be adjustable

 • Easy to maintain, as high-profile keys are better to replace